jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 # Invent custom metrics

-Apart from off-the-shelf metrics, you probably need some custom metrics that are specific to your website, combining timestamps of custom events in your JavaScript code with resources' fetch times and sizes, taken from [Resource Timing API](https://developer.mozilla.org/en-US/docs/Web/API/Resource_Timing_API/Using_the_Resource_Timing_API).
+Apart from off-the-shelf metrics, you probably need some custom metrics that are specific to your website; perhaps combining timestamps of custom events in your JavaScript code with resources' fetch times and sizes, taken from [Resource Timing API](https://developer.mozilla.org/en-US/docs/Web/API/Resource_Timing_API/Using_the_Resource_Timing_API).

 When creating custom metrics, you may want **a mix of well-defined, fine-grained, actionable metrics** (e.g., _"time between JavaScript `method1()` and `method2()` call"_), **and the higher level metrics** that convey the real user experience (e.g. _"time from the HTML `responseStart` to an `myImportantAppLifecycleEvent`"_).
 The former are good benchmark points if you work explicitly on improving a given metric (and to catch accidental regressions), while the latter are less prone to the large refactorings you may do, and the code changes that trade-off improving one fine-grained metric at the cost worsening the other.

-Note that [Navigation Timing](https://nicj.net/navigationtiming-in-practice/) and [Resource Timing](https://nicj.net/resourcetiming-visibility-third-party-scripts-ads-and-page-weight/) APIs have been buggy in some early implementations; watch out for outliers (negative, or extremely huge values), or use a library like [boomerang](https://github.com/akamai/boomerang).
+Note that [Navigation Timing](https://nicj.net/navigationtiming-in-practice/) and [Resource Timing](https://nicj.net/resourcetiming-visibility-third-party-scripts-ads-and-page-weight/) APIs have been buggy in some early implementations; watch out for outliers (negative, or extremely huge values) which may skew the statistics (talking of which: make sure to [use percentiles instead of averages](https://phabricator.wikimedia.org/phame/live/7/post/83/measuring_wikipedia_page_load_times/)).
+Finally, you may want to use a library like [boomerang](https://github.com/akamai/boomerang) instead of writing your own.

 # Learn to use throttling

 When testing things locally on your powerful MacBook Pro, plugged in, and using gigabit WiFi backed by a fiber optics link, your page will feel fast no matter what.
-But this is not how your users on a mid-tier Android device, on a 3G connection, perhaps during their commute (hence with unstable internet) will experience your page.
+But this is not how your users on a mid-tier Android device, on a mobile connection, perhaps during their commute (hence with unstable internet) will experience your page.

 That's why it's important to use **network and CPU throttling** when testing your page.
 (To be fair, it can be a shocking experience.)